 - How can we get the best flavor?

 - Should we boil or simmer?
 (Bring to a gentle boil and then simmer on low.)

-- The healing power of broth — Can broth help with my health issue?
+- Bone broth benefits for HEALING — Can broth help with my health issue?

 ***Be sure to read my reply in the comments below to a reader who has been a real foodie for years and teaches others how to make stock, and she asks, “Should I still buy this book?”

 Here are more posts on bone broth (and bone broth benefits):

 - What I Did NOT Want to Know about Broth (Plus: Gelatin vs. Collagen & How to REALLY Help Your Bones – Diabetics Listen Up!)

 - Spring Vegetable Stew from Jenny at Nourished Kitchen with instructions on using chicken feet in your broth!